palantirnet/drupal-skeleton/docs/general/drupal_development.md

 #### Exporting environment-specific config

 1. If you're exporting configuration for an environment other than development, you'll need to enable the split for that environment locally.
-    1. See your `settings.php` file around line #30, replace "development" with the environment your configuring (either "staging" or "production").
+    1. See your `settings.build.php` file around line #33, replace "development" with the environment you're configuring (either "staging" or "production").
     1. Run `drush cr` then `drush cim -y` to get a clean environment.
     1. You should now notice that your local development modules are disabled, and any other environment-specific modules (i.e. purge) are now enabled.
     1. Visit `/admin/config/development/configuration/config-split` to see that your environment's split is active.